Australian Circumcision - why 50 years of social change?

 2.2.7 Births 1988-1999

-On average this period saw 72% of children left intact and the rate remained fairly stable, but with a wide variation of almost 20 points depending upon area.
+On average this period saw 72% of children left intact.
+However there were wide variations of almost 20 points depending upon area.

-On one hand the Southwest and Sutherland continued to lag other areas, with around about 55% intact, although the rate in Sydney’s Southwest eventually reached 75% by the late 1990s.
+On one hand the Southwest and Sutherland continued to lag other areas.
+Here about 55% were left intact.
+The rate in Sydney’s Southwest eventually reached 75% by the late 1990s.

-On the other hand Sydney’s Inner West, Eastern Suburbs and Upper North Shore saw between 70-75% of children left intact throughout, with rates in the Eastern suburbs reaching 80% by the mid 1990s.
+On the other hand Sydney’s Inner West, Eastern Suburbs and Upper North Shore saw between 70-75% of children left intact throughout.
+Rates in the Eastern suburbs reaching 80% intact by the mid 1990s.
 2.3 Brisbane

-Rates in Brisbane are similar to Melbourne, with the majority of males born in the last 40 years left intact.
+Brisbane is similar to Melbourne, with the majority of males born in the last 40 years left intact.

 2.3.1 Routine Infant Circumcision era